 Firstly we can all agree that History was not in black and white.
 People didn’t live in a multitude of grey tones.
 There was plenty of colour around back then as there is today.

-You will see many a project of colourised military photos, WW1 and Historical figures, Naval images and RAF, faomous figures and war scenes.
+You will see many a project of colourised military photos, WW1 and Historical figures, Naval images and RAF, famous figures and war scenes.
 You will find most popular events have been coloured, some done very well and others not so.
-Some merely to get no the click-bait band wagon of colouised images and their short lived wow factor.
+Some merely to get on the click-bait bandwagon of colourised images and their short-lived wow factor.

-Lets start with the military images.
-I’ll use the phrase to cover all the different divisions of the forces, air see and land.
+Let’s start with the military images.
+I’ll use the phrase to cover all the different divisions of the forces, air, sea, and land.
 We pretty much know all the corresponding colours of the uniforms and military paraphernalia.
-Colouring these images is just drawing upon what we all ready know and colouring.
-In many case we will see a quick fix of green uniforms and helmets and what we already see in museums and history book.
-This over simplifies the process but that is that is involved, we know the colours, It is easy to picture in your mind what these images should look like.
+Colouring these images is just drawing upon what we already know.
+In many cases, we will see a quick fix of green uniforms and helmets and what we already see in museums and history book.
+This oversimplifies the process but that is all that is involved, we know the colours, It is easy to picture in your mind what these images should look like.

 In a recent BBC broadcast (link live at the time of posting) the presenters discussed the ability to empathize with these images in black and white and how worrying it was that to feel any kind of empathetic response from these Historical events, they had to be in colour.
 As if in black and white they were less important or we as humans felt like they were less real.
 The fact still stands that they were once in colour.

-This brings met to the lesser known images of history.
+This brings me to the lesser known images of history.

 Everyday scenes of almost banal nature.
 A train passing over a bridge for example.
 Why would anyone want to colour that?
 I chose to colour this image of a train because of that very reason.
 Not a huge amount was known about it, it was not a significant event, just a great photo.
 This type of photo is complex to colour.
 I had to research where it was, what type of natural rock occurred and its colour, the trees that grew, the colours of those leaves and the season and lighting.
 Everything about the image was researched and pegged down before it was coloured.

 Not one colour added because it “looked nice”.
 It is not an image that will go viral or one that speaks of Historical anguish or torment.
-Just a great photo that needed colour to tell t he story of the seasons of change and two little boys watching a train with their unfeasibly large bicycles.
+Just a great photo that needed colour to tell the story of the seasons of change and two little boys watching a train with their indefeasibly large bicycles.

-One more photo that drew my attention my attention was this image.
+One more photo that drew my attention was this image.